CivicActions/nebula/ProcessJournal.md

 4:00pm Central
 url shared with affiliates at design firm Tomorrow Partners, as well as with members of the CivicActions community beyond the project team, and UX, design, feedback collected immediately and shared via slack and github issues.

+Wednesday June 24th

+Thursday June 25th

+9:45

+Scrum meeting in preparation for Final Push tonight.

+2:30 Second interview with Tyson.
+Major confirmation of approach.
+Generally validated our approach.

+4:00 Third interview with Martha.
+Additional confirmation of our approach, particularly the contextualization of the work.